kingston-hackSpace/Capacitive-Touch-Sensors/Bare_Conductive_Touch_Board.md

  6.    and put  folder inside your newrly created hardware folder.
 You can close all folders now.

+---

+### Instructions 4: Select the board

+Repeat the following steps everytime you plug your board to your computer:

+1. Select the corresponding board at the box at the top left of your Arduino IDE (might be something like "/dev/cu/usbmodem1101") and click OK.

+2. At the same box, it should say Bare Conductive Touch Board **in bold letters**

+3. Your board is ready to programme!
 ----
 ### More tutorials